avvo/delsolr/README.txt

 == TODO:

- * finish unit tests (use mocha to stub out Net::HTTP)
  * implement delete_by_query
  * make thread safe
    * it would be nice to be able to have things like commit/optimize be ran in threads on timers periodically